coderockrdev/isa-xingu-rocket-chat/README.md

 ------------

 The Rocket.chat Module enables a drupal site to integrate Rocket.chat.
-It consits of several modules:
+It consist of several modules:

  - [Rocket chat](rocket_chat): The base module that holds the configuration.
  - [Live chat](livechat): the Live chat module contains a block you can place to